An implementation playbook that separates successful AI projects from failed ones

-The AI Implementation Playbook: What Separates the 20% That Succeed
+The AI Implementation Playbook That Separates the 20% That Succeed

 Studies consistently show that 70 to 85 percent of AI implementation projects fall short of expectations.
 The 20 percent that succeed share five organizational habits, not technology choices: they define the problem before touching the platform, they measure what actually predicts success, they invest in conversation design, they ship in production-relevant slices, and they treat launch as the beginning, not the end.

-Claude 4.6: What Enterprise CX Teams Need to Know
+What Enterprise CX Teams Need to Know About Claude 4.6

 Claude 4.6 changes architectural decisions for enterprise CX teams.
 Four upgrades matter most: adaptive thinking (smarter use of reasoning budget), a 1 million token context window (enables full knowledge base in-prompt), fast mode on Opus (closes the latency gap with Sonnet), and improved tool use (cleaner agentic AI workflows).
 The model is not just incrementally better.
 The architecture choices are different.